DilanCF/CMSC412_notes/lecture/Lecture08.md

 ![Alt text](img/Lecture08/image-1.png)

-Processes are independent, how can they share resourcees?
+Processes are independent, how can they share resources?
 * Sharing CPU, memory, etc.

 These are essential for systematic function of computer

 Shared resources

-Responsibilty of OS to protect these resources
+Responsibility of OS to protect these resources
 * Must be done in SW, there is a lot of information to handle

 When something is done in HW, we do not carry it out in execution in Fetch decode exec system
 * Ex.
 Memory setup

-Provides processes way to protect their own abstracitons
+Provides processes way to protect their own abstractions

 Producer-consumer problem:
 * 2 threads, one makes, one takes